bonakodo-eric/wallarm-heroku/README.md

 heroku create your-app-name
 ```

-  Or, in an existing app run:
+  Or, in an existing Heroku app run:

 ```bash
 heroku stack:set container